 I could have come back the next day, applied a second coat of Dixie Belle to make the table perfect, seal it with a polycrylic and have a really nice kitchen table.

-That’s Unicorn Spit, another new line we are carrying at All Things New Again.
+That’s Unicorn Spit, another new line we are carrying at All Things New Again and right here in our online store.
 Unicorn Spit is a non-toxic rainbow gel stain and glaze in one.

 It has a variety of applications—and they are all awesome!